-- The 6U enclosure supports up to six trays.

-- Each tray contains two nodes; one left node and one right node (when viewed from front of enclosure).

-- SD650 V3 tray contains two compute nodes.
+- The 6U enclosure supports up to six trays. - Each tray contains two nodes; one left node and one right node (when viewed from front of enclosure). - SD650-I V3 tray contains one compute node and one GPU node.

-SD650 V3 tray
+SD650-I V3 tray